zliu/terraform/faqs.md

 {: #vsi_config}
 {: faq}

-The Terraform `ibm_compute_vm_instance` resource includes optional and mandatory parameters to be completed.
-The compute configuration parameters can be determined using the {{site.data.keyword.Bluemix_notm}} CLI.
+The Terraform `ibm_compute_vm_instance` resource includes optional and mandatory configuration parameters.
+To find an overview of how you can configure your virtual server, use the {{site.data.keyword.Bluemix_notm}} CLI.

 1. Install the [{{site.data.keyword.Bluemix_notm}} CLI](/docs/cli/reference/ibmcloud/download_cli.html#install_use).